 Strategic Outcome Comply Assessment enterprise and employment activities appropriately; and 4.
-Enterprise and employment areas in visually prominent locations on the major road network will present well a music school, GP, dentist, psychology and physiotherapist; and a pharmacy and occupational therapist. designed facades and a high standard of landscaping to the major roads. igh Whilst the proposal did not satisfy the requirements of PO2, nor Overall Outcome i.i., the proposal in this instance assessed against the strategic framework is required to recognise adjacent sensitive land uses and buffer the enterprise and employment activities appropriately.
-Each of the identified sensitive land uses will be assessed individually and a determination made as to whether or not they are appropriately buffered.
-The two dwellings at 80 Leitchs Road, and 14 Davis Lane, Brendale south of the proposal are located 530m and 637m respectively from the location of the primary source of air emissions, being the asphalt plant exhaust stack.
-Accordingly, the dwellings at 80 Leitchs Road, and 14 Davis Lane, Brendale are considered appropriately buffered from the proposal.
-With respect to the non residential uses being; • The chiropractor located approximately 300m from the asphalt plant exhaust stack on the adjacent side of South Pine Road; • The music school, GP, dentist, psychology and physiotherapist located approximately 300m from asphalt plant exhaust stack on the adjacent side of Leitchs Road; • The pharmacy and occupational therapy located approximately 450m from the asphalt plant exhaust stack; They are all operating in an existing industrial area with an industrial amenity providing services
+Enterprise and employment areas in visually prominent locations on the major road network will present well designed facades and a high standard of landscaping to the major roads. • • Wre O in: fra ac th th th ac th ac th th ac th a th a a music school, GP, dentist, psychology and physiotherapist; and a pharmacy and occupational therapist. therapist. thilst the proposal did not satisfy the equirements of PO2, nor Overall utcome i.i., the proposal in this stance assessed against the strategic amework is required to recognise djacent sensitive land uses and buffer is enterprise and employment ctivities appropriately. ach of the identified sensitive land setermination made as to whether or of they are appropriately buffered. the two dwellings at 80 Leitchs Road, nd 14 Davis Lane, Brendale south of e proposal are located 530m and 87m respectively from the location of e primary source of air emissions, eing the asphalt plant exhaust stack.
+Ccordingly, the dwellings at 80 Leitchs oad, and 14 Davis Lane, Brendale are posidered appropriately buffered from e proposal.
+With respect to the non residential uses eing; The chiropractor located approximately 300m from the asphalt plant exhaust stack on the adjacent side of South Pine Road; The music school, GP, dentist, psychology and physiotherapist located approximately 300m from asphalt plant exhaust stack on the adjacent side of Leitchs Road; The pharmacy and occupational therapy located approximately 450m from the asphalt plant exhaust stack on the adjacent side of Leitchs Road; The pharmacy and occupational therapy located approximately 450m from the asphalt plant exhaust stack on the adjacent side of Leitchs Road; The pharmacy and occupational therapy located approximately 450m from the asphalt plant exhaust stack; ney are all operating in an existing dustrial area with an industrial menity providing services